SERVICES FOR CHILDREN 0-5

 Baby Steps is a parenting programme that gives you extra support when expecting a baby.
 It is for both first time parents and those who already have children, and it will help you to prepare for your new baby.

-Joining the programme starts with a referral from either yourself, your midwife or health professional and so if this is something that you would like to find out more about, please speak to us on 0800 970 4669.
+Joining the programme starts with a referral from either yourself, your midwife or health professional and so if this is something that you would like to find out more about, please speak to us on 0800 970 4669 or speak directly to your midwife.

 The programme starts when you are around 24-30 weeks pregnant when the facilitators will contact you to arrange a home visit to tell you more about the course and for you to meet them.
 Parents like getting to know the facilitators before the group sessions and it helps them give you the right support.